Creatine kinase

 Creatine kinase (CK), also known as creatine phosphokinase (CPK) or phosphocreatine kinase, is an enzyme expressed by various tissues and cell types.
 CK catalyses the conversion of creatine and uses adenosine triphosphate (ATP) to create phosphocreatine (PCr) and adenosine diphosphate (ADP).
 This CK enzyme reaction is reversible and thus ATP can be generated from PCr and ADP.

 In tissues and cells that consume ATP rapidly, especially skeletal muscle, but also brain, photoreceptor cells of the retina, hair cells of the inner ear, spermatozoa and smooth muscle, PCr serves as an energy reservoir for the rapid buffering and regeneration of ATP in situ, as well as for intracellular energy transport by the PCr shuttle or circuit.
 Thus creatine kinase is an important enzyme in such tissues.

 Clinically, creatine kinase is assayed in blood tests as a marker of damage of CK-rich tissue such as in myocardial infarction (heart attack), rhabdomyolysis (severe muscle breakdown), muscular dystrophy, autoimmune myositides, and acute kidney injury.

+Reaction catalysed by Creatine kinase (CK).
+Cr = creatine, PCr = phosphocreatine / creatine phosphate.
+In situations of high ATP demand, ADP can be substrate-level phosphorylated by CK with the help of PCr to form ATP.